Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 #### Disadvantages of `Git Repo`

 - Need to deal with the fact that it's a git repo, and not a direct storage solution.
 We will need PRs, branches, and cleanup tasks running on the assets repo instead of a storage solution with no real sense of commit history.
+- Our local tooling will need to do a bunch of heavy lifting to keep the process simple for users.
+Even with that, we are going to be seeing a bunch of finicky issues.
+- What do we do for the `-pr` repositories?
+We will _have_ to maintain a copy of the assets repo for those as well.
+What would this look like to migrate a PR from `-pr` to public?

+#### But if we already HAVE a problem with ever expanding git repos, why does an external repo help us?

+Because the automation interacting with this repository should only ever clone down _a single commit_ at one time.

+Yes, commit histories do add _some_ weight to the git database, but it's definitely not a super impactful difference.

 ### Blob Storage